ieeeukiyp/ieeeukiyp.github.io/_posts/sitw/2024-06-07-Subsea-Innovation-Technologies-Workshop-Aberdeen.md

   * Accepted 2-page abstracts will NOT be published in Xplore nor indexed by other databases.
   * After reviews, 2-page abstracts could be recommended for POSTER presentations based upon the review scores.

-* **Poster Session:** Participants are invited to submit abstracts of their research for oral presentation at the workshop.
+* **Poster Session:** Participants are invited to submit abstracts of their research for poster presentation at the workshop.
   * Authors should submit an abstract (1 page) for review by 22nd April to be considered for a POSTER presentation.
   * Accepted 1-page abstracts will NOT be published in Xplore nor indexed by other databases.